-There are eight Wyoming ski resorts, but only two are destinations, the others are mostly geared toward locals.
+There are nine Wyoming ski resorts, but only two are destinations, while the others are mostly geared toward locals.
 You’ve probably heard of Jackson Hole Mountain Resort, Wyoming, but I’m guessing you don’t know the others.

 A SKIERS RESORT; NOT A RESORT “WITH” SKIING